top of page

 "I must work the works of him that has sent me while it is day.
-The night is coming when NO MAN CAN WORK" (John 9:4).
+The night is coming when NO MAN CAN WORK" (Jn 9:4).

-What did Jesus mean when He said, "The night is coming when no man can work"?
-Is it possible that the "night" in the above passage is symbolic for the "midnight hour" or Great Tribulation mentioned in Matthew 24-25?
-And did Jesus actually mean that all physical work would cease or was He referring to spiritual labor such as evangelism and ministry to unbelievers?
+What did Jesus mean when He said, "The night is coming when no man can work?"
+Is the "night" in the above passage symbolic of the "midnight hour" or Great Tribulation described in Matthew 24-25?
+Was Jesus speaking about a cessation of physical work, or was He alluding to spiritual labor—specifically evangelism and ministry to unbelievers?

-Perhaps you've already solved these questions.
-I trust that most of us are able to easily perceive the correlation between the "night" of John 9:4 and the "midnight hour" of Matthew 25.
-And therefore we realize that the night in which no man can work is a reference to the Great Tribulation and the conclusion of all spiritual labor on behalf of the lost.
-Yet there are many Christians who have never actually paused to consider the implications of what this means.
-In other words, all evangelism, missionary activity, and ministry outreach to unbelievers will soon end once we enter the Great Tribulation.
+Many of us recognize the connection between the "night" in John 9:4 and the "midnight hour" in Matthew 25.
+As such, we realize that "the night when no man can work" refers to the Great Tribulation—the end of all spiritual labor on behalf of the lost.
+Yet, most Christians have not paused to fully consider the implications of this.
+In essence, once we enter the Great Tribulation, evangelism and ministry to unbelievers will cease.

-To further confirm this point, we must consider the parable of the ten virgins located in Matthew 25.
-In this parable, half of the virgins are wise and half are foolish.
-Obviously, these virgins are symbolic for the Church, comprised of wise Christians and foolish ones too.
+To further solidify this point, we turn to the parable of the ten virgins in Matthew 25.
+Half of the virgins were wise, and half were foolish.
+These virgins represent the Church, composed of both wise and foolish Christians.
 The wise had enough oil in their lamps, while the foolish did not.
-When a cry sounded at the "midnight hour" all ten virgins prepared for the Bridegroom's return: "And at midnight there was a cry made, Behold, the bridegroom cometh; go ye out to meet him".
-The Bridegroom, of course, is Jesus and this parable speaks of His return for His Church.
+When the cry rang out at the "midnight hour," all ten virgins prepared for the Bridegroom's return: "And at midnight there was a cry made, Behold, the bridegroom cometh; go ye out to meet him" (Mat 25:6).
+The Bridegroom, of course, is Jesus, and this parable speaks of His return for His Church.

-But because the age of grace had ended and God's judgement had now begun, the foolish were too late in remedying their inadequate spiritual condition symbolized by their lack of oil (God's Spirit presence).
-Had they had what they needed prior to the midnight hour, they would have been fine, but they didn't.
-Consequently, they were turned away at the door: "Afterward came also the other virgins, saying, Lord, Lord, open to us.
+However, once the age of grace ends and God's judgment begins, the foolish virgins could no longer remedy their spiritual condition, symbolized by their lack of oil (representing God's presence through His Spirit).
+Had they prepared before the midnight hour, they would have been ready, but they had not.
+As a result, they were shut out: "Afterward came also the other virgins, saying, Lord, Lord, open to us.
 But he answered and said, Verily I say unto you, I know you not.
-Watch therefore, for ye know neither the day nor the hour wherein the Son of man cometh" (Matthew 25:13).
+Watch therefore, for ye know neither the day nor the hour wherein the Son of man cometh" (Mat 25:11-13).

-This example parallels the days leading up to Noah's flood.
-Noah and his family warned their contemporaries of the coming flood.
-But notice that the rain didn't start until after the doors of the ark were firmly shut.
-Once the rain started, it was too late to get in.
-Those who had remorse about ignoring Noah's warning were still permanently barred from the ark of salvation.
-Jesus warned of this when comparing the days leading up to His return to Noah's time:
+This parable mirrors the days leading up to Noah’s flood.
+Noah and his family warned their contemporaries about the coming flood, but their warnings went unheeded.
+The rain began only after the door of the ark was shut.
+Once the rains came, it was too late to enter, and those who ignored Noah’s warnings were barred from the ark.
+Jesus warns in Matthew 24 that this scenario will repeat before His return:

 NONE OF THE WICKED WILL REPENT

-Both Daniel and Revelation indicate that NONE of the wicked will repent once the Tribulation begins:
+Both Daniel and Revelation indicate that NONE of the wicked will repent once the Tribulation commences:

 "Many shall be purified, and made white, and tried; but the wicked shall do wickedly: and none of the wicked shall understand; but the wise shall understand" (Daniel 12:10).